DidierRLopes/my-website/blog/2024-06-05-29-years-old-and-sitting-on-the-top-of-giants.md

 Yesterday I turned 29 years old.

-Last night, I was speaking with my dad about how grateful I am for everything he’s done for my brother and I.  I always had everything - food at the table, a roof and education.
+The night before, I was speaking with my dad about how grateful I am for everything he’s done for my brother and I.  I always had everything - food at the table, a roof and education.

 I’m the person I am today because of my parents.